ivan-m/testbench/README.md

   apparent when results are displayed.

-* No easy way to actually _compare_ benchmark values: there used to be a `bcompare` function (and when work on _testbench_ was first started it was intended to take advantage of this function) but it is no longer present.
+* No easy way to actually _compare_ benchmark values: there used to be a `bcompare` function but it hasn't been available since version 1.0.0.0 came out in August 2014.
 As such, comparisons must be done by hand by comparing the results visually.

 * Having more than a few benchmarks together produces a lot of output (either to the terminal or a resulting report): combined with the